cloudtools/ssh-cert-authority/USAGE.rst

 certificate in red if the value is more than 48 hours in the future.

 If you, as a signer, are happy with the certificate request you can type `yes` and the certificate will be, effectively, +1'ed by you.

+If you believe this request is a Bad Idea and should not be approved by anyone you can reject it forcefully and authoritatively by typing `reject`.
+This will permanently mark the request as rejected and it can never be signed after that.

 Any other input is ignored and sign_cert exits.

 In order for sign_cert to run your SSH key must be loaded in ssh-agent (via ssh-add).
 Otherwise sign_cert will exit with an error::